NOUNlogic/nounlogic/RESEARCH.md

 Proposed Table: Feature Synthesis for a Hybrid Platform

-To ensure NOUNLogic is competitive from its inception, its feature set should incorporate the proven strengths of the market leaders across both LMS and MOOC categories.
+To ensure NOUNLogic is competitive from its inception, its feature set should incorporate the proven strengths of the market leaders across both institutional platforms and MOOC marketplaces.
 The following table synthesizes the essential features required for a "best-of-breed" hybrid platform, providing a foundational checklist for the product development roadmap.
 This holistic view ensures the needs of all three primary user personas—student, instructor, and administrator—are met within both the D2C marketplace and the PaaS institutional environments.

-Table 2.1: Feature Synthesis - Core Requirements for a Hybrid LMS/MOOC PlatformFeature CategoryCourse Discovery & EnrollmentContent & Learning InterfaceAssessment & GradingCommunication & CollaborationAnalytics & ReportingSupport & AccessibilityThe University Partnership Proposition: Crafting an Irresistible Offer
+Table 2.1: Feature Synthesis - Core Requirements for a Hybrid Learning/Marketplace PlatformFeature CategoryCourse Discovery & EnrollmentContent & Learning InterfaceAssessment & GradingCommunication & CollaborationAnalytics & ReportingSupport & AccessibilityThe University Partnership Proposition: Crafting an Irresistible Offer

 To succeed in its initial phase, NOUNLogic must craft a B2B value proposition that is not merely attractive but strategically indispensable to Nigerian universities.
 The goal is to transition the perception of NOUNLogic from a simple technology provider to an essential strategic partner for institutional survival, modernization, and growth.
 This requires a deep understanding of their operational pain points and a partnership model that removes barriers to adoption while creating a powerful, collaborative ecosystem.